hhimmmmii/himmiUI/README.md

 #### Known Issues
- - Left tiled preview has no rounded border
+ - Left tiled preview has no roundy property

+ - Roundy property not working in the focused combo-item